 Pipettes are essential laboratory tools for scientists but, with so many available options, knowing which one to choose can create confusion.
 What are the differences between the various types of pipettes?
 What attributes to look for when purchasing a new one?
-How to use it correctly, and ensure that it stays reliable for years to come?
+How do positive and air displacement pipettes work?
+How to use pipettes correctly, and ensure that they stay reliable for years to come?
 This comprehensive article will cover all these questions and many more.

 Table of contents